semgrep/semgrep-docs/docs/writing-rules/experiments/join-mode/overview.md

 ### `as`

-An optional key for an object in `refs`, `as` will let you specify an alias for the results collected by this rule for use in the `on` conditions.
+An optional key for an object in `refs`, `as` lets you specify an alias for the results collected by this rule for use in the `on` conditions.
 Without the `as` key, the default name for the results collected by this rule is the rule ID of the rule in `rule`.
 If you use `as`, the results can be referenced using the alias specified by `as`.

 ### `on`